-MANAGEMENT COURSE OFFERINGS

-MGMT 1999 Topics in Management 1 to 4 A lower level course in a selected area of Management.
-Not for independent study. , On Demand MGMT 2889 Cooperative Work Experience A supervised and evaluated work experience designed to supplement academic training with on-the-job training relevant to the student's career goals.
+LEIS 4789 Internship in Camp Administration 1 to 6 Supervised internship in a camping experience.
+Will include planning as well as hands-on experience in an actual camp setting.
+Additional fee required.
+LEIS 4799 Internship in Church Recreation (AMIN 4799) 1 to 3 Students spend at least one semester working halftime in a church recreation program under guidelines established by the Department of Kinesiology and Leisure Studies in coordination with the cooperating professional.
+Additional fee required.
+IFIS 4999 Independent Study in Leisure Studies 1 to 3 Independent study for juniors and seniors with at least a B average in Leisure Studies.
+Prerequisites: approval of the dean and the completion of a 4999 Independent Study form.
+MANAGEMENT COURSE OFFERINGS MGMT 1999 Topics in Management 1 to 4, On Demand A lower level course in a selected area of Management.
+Not for independent study.
+MGMT 2889 Cooperative Work Experience 1 to 6 A supervised and evaluated work experience designed to supplement academic training with on-the-job training relevant to the student's career goals.
 In the parallel plan, up to three hours of credit may be earned with part-time work during the semester or with full-time employment during the summer.
 In the alternating plan, up to six hours of credit may be earned with full-time employment during the semester.
 The course may be repeated for up to a total of six hours credit.
 Prerequisite: approval of director of Cooperative Education.
-MGMT 2999 Independent Study in Management Independent study for students who have completed a minimum of 24 hours with an overa average.
-Prerequisites: approval of the dean and the completion of a 2999 Independent Stud form.
-MGMT 3203 Introduction to Organizational Management An examination of the concepts and issues in the management of organizations.
-The process and procedures used to manage performance effectively, including behavioral implications a an awareness of the individual's impact on others, will be included.
-Prerequisite: concurrent enrollment in ECON 2013 or ECON 2023. ınd MGMT 3283 Human Resource Management A study of human resource management functions and roles within the organization, includ personnel policies and procedures and labor-management issues.
-Prerequisite: MGMT 3203 0
+MGMT 2999 Independent Study in Management 1 to 4 Independent study for students who have completed a minimum of 24 hours with an overall B average.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.
+MGMT 3203 Introduction to Organizational Management 3 An examination of the concepts and issues in the management of organizations.
+The processes and procedures used to manage performance effectively, including behavioral implications and an awareness of the individual's impact on others, will be included.
+Prerequisite: concurrent enrollment in ECON 2013 or ECON 2023.
+MGMT 3283 Human Resource Management 3, Spring A study of human resource management functions and roles within the organization, including personnel policies and procedures and labor-management issues.
+Prerequisite: MGMT 3203.